varaprasadvalluri/LowLevelDesign-clone/README.md

 10) Udit Agarwal System Design (LLD)--> https://github.com/anomaly2104

 ---------------------------------S.O.L.I.D Principles --------------------------------------------
+These are five design principles that improve the maintainability of Object-Oriented software.

+**Principle	Description	Example**

-**Single responsibility principle** - A class should have only one reason to change.
+**Single Responsibility Principle (SRP)**	A class should have only one reason to change.
+Separate AccountService and TransactionService instead of combining them.

-**Open/Closed principle** - Software entities (classes, modules, functions, etc.) should be open for extension, but closed for modification.
+**Open/Closed Principle (OCP)**	A class should be open for extension, but closed for modification.
+Use abstract classes or interfaces to allow extension without modifying existing code.

-**Liskov Substitution Principle** - Child classes should never break the parent class type definitions.
+**Liskov Substitution Principle (LSP)**	A subclass should be replaceable for its base class without breaking functionality.
+If SavingsAccount extends BankAccount, it should support all behaviors of BankAccount.

-**Interface Segregation Principle** - No client should be forced to depend on methods it does not use.
+**Interface Segregation Principle (ISP)**	A class should not be forced to implement unnecessary methods.
+Instead of one big interface, break it into smaller ones (LoanService, CreditCardService).

-**Dependency inversion principle** - High-level modules should not depend on low-level modules.
+**Dependency Inversion Principle (DIP)**	High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
-Abstractions should not depend upon details.
-Details should depend upon abstractions.
+Use interfaces instead of direct class dependencies.
+(DatabaseService interface instead of MySQLDatabase).